BSVN/Commons/Source/BSN.Commons.AutoMapper/README.md

 var collectionViewModel = mapper.Map<CollectionViewModel<ProductViewModel>>(products);
 ```

-These profiles cover some of the most common use cases for mapping objects in enterprise applications.
-However, if you need to add support for additional complex types, you can create your own profile and add it to the configuration in the Startup.cs file.

-BSN.Commons.AutoMapper is Copyright © 2024 Bsn and other contributors under the Bsn license.
+`BSN.Commons.AutoMapper` is Copyright © 2024 BSN and other contributors under the BSN license.